Agree with our rating?

 A Leasing Company of Many Names

 Northern Leasing Systems, Inc., also known as MBF Leasing LLC, provides credit card processing equipment leasing services to merchants and businesses in the United States.
 Northern Leasing also does business under the names Lease Finance Group LLC; Golden Eagle Leasing LLC; Lease Source-LSI, LLC; NLS Equipment Finance; and Leasing Expenses Company.
 Many publicly available complaints about this company mention either Northern Leasing or Lease Finance Group.
 Launched in 1991, the company primarily leases point-of-sale terminals and other payment devices, enabling customers to accept credit and debit card payments.
-Northern Leasing is based in 132 W 31st St Fl 14, New York, NY, and Jay Cohen is listed as the founder and president of Northern Leasing Systems.
+Northern Leasing lists 333 7th Avenue 3rd floor, New York, NY 10001 as their “Corp.” address, but 132 W 31st St Fl 14, New York, NY is also associated with the company.
+Jay Cohen is listed as the founder and president of Northern Leasing Systems.

 Northern Leasing Systems Review Table of Contents

-- Costs & Contract: Northern Leasing Systems offers a four-year lease contract that cannot be cancelled.
+- Costs & Contract: Northern Leasing Systems offers a four-year lease contract that cannot be canceled.

-- Complaints & Service: Northern Leasing Systems has received more than 400 public complaints.
+- Complaints & Service: Northern Leasing Systems complaints number more than 400 on public complaints forums.

-- BBB Rating: Northern Leasing Systems has an “F” rating with the Better Business Bureau and has received 171 complaints and 34 reviews in the past 3 years.
+- BBB Rating: Northern Leasing Systems has an “F” rating with the Better Business Bureau and has received 59 complaints and 9 reviews across 2 profiles in the past 3 years.